jmcollin78/versatile_thermostat/.github/ISSUE_TEMPLATE/issue.md

 Issues not containing the minimum requirements will be closed:

 - Issues without a description (using the header is not good enough) will be closed.
-- Issues without configuration will be closed
+- Issues that don't follow this template could be closed

 -->